-Mineralized material supplied by ENAMI and local miners increased in concert with higher copper prices.
+Mineralized material supplied by ENAMI and local miners have increased in 2019 providing additional ore to the crusher given its current excess capacity.
 The processing of non-MTV mineralized material has good margins, utilizes excess capacity, requires no capital spend and benefits local community members.

-The implementation of chloride leaching ("Salt Leach") at MTV involves adding rock salt (NaCl) in the agglomeration stage of the crushing plant and allowing the mixed sulphide and oxide material to rest on the heap 30 days before application of sulphuric acid.
-The oxidation of sulphide material in the heaps is expected to improve copper recoveries by 8%, reduce acid consumption, and decrease the leach time by 40%.
-These changes are expected to reduce cash costs and improve MTV's working capital.
-MTV is expected to commence adding salt in the third quarter while adding lined pumps to resist corrosion in the key equipment.
-The lined pumps are temporary and will be replaced by titanium pumps and valves that were subject to manufacturing delays subsequent to when the order was placed.
-Construction of additional cleaning tanks for the Salt Leach is on track and approximately 50% of the actual and committed expenditures for the Salt Leach remain.
-Despite the additional cost of the lined pumps, we expect the total cost of the Salt Leach project to be in line with the original pre-feasibility Technical Report estimate of \$7.1 million.
+The implementation of chloride leaching ("Salt Leach") involves adding rock salt (NaCl) in the agglomeration stage of the crushing plant allowing the mixed sulphide and oxide material to rest on the heap for 15 to 30 days before application of sulphuric acid.
+The oxidation of sulphide material in the heaps is expected to improve copper recoveries by approximately 8%, reduce acid consumption, and decrease the leach time by approximately 40%.
+These changes are expected to reduce cash costs and improve MTV's working capital position.
+The construction of the salt storage and dosing system to commence the Salt Leach was completed in June and MTV began adding salt at low levels near the end of the second quarter, nearly three months ahead of schedule.
+The current pumps and valves will be replaced by titanium pumps and valves in the fourth quarter and the salt concentration will be increased as the final Salt Leach infrastructure is completed.
+We expect the total cost of the Salt Leach project to be in line with the March 2018 pre-feasibility Technical Report estimate of \$7.1 million with approximately \$4 million incurred and the remaining amount committed as at June 30, 2019.